 PAN and Aadhaar have been made interchangeable, allowing those who do not have PAN to file income tax returns or prepare property documents, to use their Aadhar card to do so.
 And for those who do not have their Aadhar can use their PAN for the same.

-Home owners can breathe a sigh of relief as Minister Sitharaman said that Modi government is proposing additional tax deduction of INR 1.50 lakh on interest paid on home loans, taken up to March 2020.
+Homeowners can breathe a sigh of relief as Minister Sitharaman said that the Modi government is proposing additional tax deduction of INR 1.50 lakh on interest paid on home loans, taken up to March 2020.

 Minister Nirmala stated that the government will introduce a new model for the tenancy law to revamp the rental housing market and has proposed further tax incentives for the same with its continued effort to achieve the ‘Housing for All’ target by 2022.

-During the budget presentation by Minister Nirmala the, it was announced that the tax exemption on capital gained from the sale of house property was extended to re-investment of the proceeds in two residential properties, instead of just a single house property which was available prior to the budget.
+During the budget presentation by Minister Nirmala, it was announced that the tax exemption on capital gained from the sale of house property was extended to re-investment of the proceeds in two residential properties, instead of just a single house property which was available prior to the budget.